 Akilah Hughes’ Staggering Net worth Collection

 Akilah Hughes is a writer, comedian, YouTuber, podcaster, and actress from the United States.
-She has a net worth of $1.5 million.
+She has a net worth of $1.5 million in 2022.
 Hughes’ primary source of income comes from her Youtube career.
 On the other hand, a YouTube channel can earn $18 per 1,000 ad views on average.
 This equates to approximately $3 to $5 per 1000 video views.
-She makes a decent amount from her Youtube channel, considering she has 149K subscribers.
+She makes a decent amount from her Youtube channel, considering she has 146K subscribers.

 Akilah Hughes’ Career as YouTuber